 The post office opened in 1887 on Sec.
 2-11-4E, property owned by Donald Sutherland.
 Operated out of Donald Sutherland's home, he would also serve as the postmaster for Suthwyn until his resignation in 1892.
 The post office was then moved to NE 34-10-4E into the home of Peter K. Dickson, where it remained until 1900.
 From 1906 to 1907 the post office was kept in the home of A. MacIntyre until her resignation.
 The Suthwyn Post Office was close officially in March 1909.
-No vestige of the former post office buildings remain at these sites.
+No vestige of the former post office buildings remains at these sites.

 Suthwyn Presbyterian Church / Transcona Cemetery

-During the summer of 1900, Peter K. Dickson donated a 1 acre section of his property on the northeast corner of 34-10-4E for the future site of the Suthwyn Presbyterian Church.
-The church that was built on the site was a "stately building of solid brick with a sixty foot tower over the front entrance".
+During the summer of 1900, Peter K. Dickson donated a 1-acre section of his property on the northeast corner of 34-10-4E for the future site of the Suthwyn Presbyterian Church.
+The church that was built on the site was a "stately building of solid brick with a sixty-foot tower over the front entrance".
 It was officially opened in December 1900.

 By 1912 the church membership rapidly dwindled, most likely due to the establishment of the Canadian National Railway Shops and later, the Town of Transcona.
 Services in the church were discontinued in 1916.
 The once-beautiful brick building was sold to Transcona and stood empty until 1932.

-In March 1914, the Town of Transcona purchased 38.9 acres of land in the SE corner of the townsite, with the exception of the 1 acre property on which the Suthwyn Presbyterian Church stood.
+In March 1914, the Town of Transcona purchased 38.9 acres of land in the SE corner of the townsite, with the exception of the 1-acre property on which the Suthwyn Presbyterian Church stood.
 The town council planned to use the property surrounding the church as a cemetery, and in July of that year, the Transcona Cemetery was opened.

 In 1932, it was decided that the Suthwyn Presbyterian Church would be dismantled.
 The church's bricks were used by W.A.
-Girling to construct a Mortuary in the Transcona Cemetery - a structure which still stands to this day.
+Girling to construct a Mortuary in the Transcona Cemetery - a structure that still stands to this day.